 Duke guard Seth Curry was lethal during the opening 10 minutes, connecting on his first seven field goals to score 15 of the Blue Devils' first 28 points.

-Reggie Bullock, the Tar Heel tasked with defending Curry, offered this explanation:
+Reggie Bullock, the Tar Heel tasked with defending Curry, offered this explanation: "He was hot."

 "I was just trying to contain him," he continued.
 "I did a terrible job on him in the first half.
 He was making some tough shots.
 I wasn't sliding my feet quickly enough."